NHS facing ‘significant’ pressure as peak of Omicron wave approaches – Yousaf

 Mr Yousaf said Scotland is “absolutely heading into that peak”, adding this is expected to happen “over the course of the next few weeks”.

+He issued the warning as bosses at NHS Greater Glasgow and Clyde urged people not to go to accident and emergency departments unless their condition is “very urgent or life-threatening”.

-With Covid infections now in the worst case scenario level as set out in a Scottish Government paper on Omicron, he told how the health service faces a “perfect storm” over the winter period.
+With Covid infections now in the worst case scenario level as set out in a Scottish Government paper on Omicron, Mr Yousaf told how the health service faces a “perfect storm” over the winter period.

 The Government paper, published in December, warned that in the worst case scenario, the number of coronavirus cases reported each day could hit between 7,500 and 25,000.